LLNL/selfsupervised/README.md

-# selfsupervised
-Deep Learning Self-Supervised source code related to Mundenk et al. CVPR 2018

-# We're still setting up this repo.
-Check back in about a week.
+# Lawrence Livermore National Lab Self Supervised Learning Repo
+This is source related to our self-supervised work appearing in CVPR 2018.
+For more information take a look at the Github Wiki page.
+Just click on the Wiki tab.